 CLSC 610L Clinical Laboratory Methods (1)

 This course covers the basic knowledge and laboratory skills specific to the practice of clinical laboratory science.
 The information covered provides the student with the fundamental skills to solve common laboratory mathematical problems and to interpret quality assessment.
-Topics include: laboratory calculations, specimen processing, quality control, pipetting, spectrophotometry, assay performance, microscopy, and laboratory safety.
-The week-long laboratory session covers basic laboratory skills necessary for performance of clinical diagnostic testing.
-These include laboratory safety, specimen processing, pipetting, standard curve and control range development as well a practicum assay.
+Topics include: laboratory calculations, specimen processing, quality control, pipetting, assay performance, and laboratory safety.
+The laboratory session covers basic laboratory skills necessary for performance of clinical diagnostic testing.

 CLSC 710 Principles of Molecular Diagnostics (3)

 This course covers the fundamental principles of molecular technology and techniques used in clinical and research laboratories.
 Topics include: an overview of laboratory math calculations, nucleic acid chemistry, molecular genetics & cytogenetics; nucleic acid extraction and hybridization; target, signal and probe amplification; sequencing, microarrays, and in-situ hybridization techniques.
 Techniques will be addressed in the context of the different areas of the laboratory that use molecular technology to include genetics, oncology, infectious disease, and identity testing both for forensic purposes and transplant use.

 Bios 600 Principles of Statistical Inference (3)